dominic-source/simple_shell/README.md

 To invoke hsh, compile all .c files in the repository and run the resulting executable.

 hsh can be invoked both interactively and non-interactively.
 If hsh is invoked with standard input not connected to a terminal, it reads and executes received commands in order.

+Environment
+Upon invocation, hsh receives and copies the environment of the parent process in which it was executed.
+This environment is an array of name-value strings describing variables in the format NAME=VALUE.
+A few key environmental variables are:

+HOME
+The home directory of the current user and the default directory argument for the cd builtin command.